 They serve Japanese speakers only on weekends due to the staff on schedule, but don’t let that stop you from visiting on weeknights for a warm welcome to the world of sake.

-The riverside district of Pontocho is at the heart of Kyoto’s nightlife, with plenty of lively bars and clubs to choose from.
-You can also find quite a few gems that offer unique experiences though, if you’re willing to go slightly off the beaten track to districts further away.
+The riverside district of Pontocho is at the heart of Kyoto’s nightlife, with many lively bars and clubs to choose from.
+And as you can see, you can also find quite a few hidden gems that offer unique experiences, if you’re willing to go slightly off the beaten track to districts further away.

 Here’s to a great night out in Kyoto! 🙂